DeepSportradar/instance-segmentation-challenge/README.md

 Futhermore, the fact that humans are approximately the same size makes the metrics less tricky to break down, to focus on those particular problems.

+## Challenge rules

+As this is a segmentation challenge, the goal is to obtain the best `segm_mAP` metric on images that were not seen during training.
+In particular, the leaderboards that provide rewards will be built on an unannotated *challenge* set that will be provided late in June.

+The competitors are asked to do create models that only rely on the provided data for training. (except for initial weights that can come from well-established public methods pre-trained on public data **this must be clearly stated**)

+Please see the challenge page for more details: [https://deepsportradar.github.io/challenge.html](https://deepsportradar.github.io/challenge.html).

 ## Installation

 ### Downloading the dataset

 The dataset can be found [here](https://www.kaggle.com/datasets/deepsportradar/basketball-instants-dataset).
-It can be downloaded and unzipped manually in the deepsport_dataset folder of the project.
+It can be downloaded and unzipped manually in the `deepsport_dataset/` folder of the project.

 We will here download it programmatically.
 First install the kaggle CLI.